valkey-io/valkey-doc/commands/client-list.md

 * `db`: current database ID
 * `sub`: number of channel subscriptions
 * `psub`: number of pattern matching subscriptions
 * `ssub`: number of shard channel subscriptions.
-Added in Redis 7.0.3
 * `multi`: number of commands in a MULTI/EXEC context
 * `watch`: number of keys this client is currently watching.
-Added in Redis 8.0
+Added in Valkey 8.0
 * `qbuf`: query buffer length (0 means no query pending)
 * `qbuf-free`: free space of the query buffer (0 means the buffer is full)
 * `argv-mem`: incomplete arguments for the next command (already extracted from query buffer)
 * `multi-mem`: memory is used up by buffered multi commands.
-Added in Redis 7.0
 * `obl`: output buffer length
 * `oll`: output list length (replies are queued in this list when the buffer is full)
 * `omem`: output buffer memory usage